thingsboard/thingsboard.github.io/docs/devices-library/socketsync-proximity-gateway.md

 ---
-layout: devices-library-article
+layout: docwithnav
-title: How to connect Socketsync Proximity Gateway to ThingsBoard?
+title: "How to connect Socketsync Proximity Gateway to ThingsBoard?"
-category: Other devices
-connectivity: LoRaWAN®
-vendor: Lansitec
-deviceImageFileName: socketsync-proximity-gateway.png
+redirect_to: "/devices-library/ce/socketsync-proximity-gateway/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html %}
-{% include /docs/devices-library/guides/socketsync-proximity-gateway.md %}